 If you're considering upgrading from legacy systems to a cloud-native core, here's a recommended approach:

-Cloud-native core banking is not just an upgrade, it’s a foundation for modern, agile, scalable, and future-ready banking.
+Cloud-native core banking is not just an upgrade; it’s a foundation for modern, agile, scalable, and future-ready banking.
 Platforms like Qore by Uptiq offer a proven path forward: a modular, API-first, AI-ready core that allows banks, credit unions, and fintechs to innovate fast, scale efficiently, deliver modern banking experiences, and stay competitive in a digital-first world.

 If you’re ready to move beyond legacy limitations, to launch new products, embrace embedded finance, integrate AI, and build a next-gen banking business, Qore is your foundation.